ncatlab/nlab-content/pages/3/6/7/3/3763/content.md

 ## Composites

 Composition of double profunctors can (maybe?) be defined, but it is not in general associative.
 From the internal-category point of view, this is because [[pullbacks]] in $Cat$ do not preserve [[coequalizers]].
 Thus, double categories and double profunctors do not form a [[bicategory]].
-They do, however, form an [[fc-multicategory]], as do internal categories in any category with pullbacks.
+They do, however, form a [[virtual double category]], as do internal categories in any category with pullbacks.

 [[!redirects double profunctors]]